-CBD may not be a cure-all, but it is an effective, safe, and natural treatment for many ailments, from anxiety to chronic pain.
+CBD may not be a cure-all, but it is an effective, safe, and natural dietary supplement that supports the health of many body systems.
 Unlike many over-the-counter and prescription drugs, one of the best qualities of CBD is its low risk of side effects.
 But, as with anything in life, low-risk doesn’t mean no risk at all.
 Fortunately, any potential side effects, like dry mouth, nausea or diarrhea, fatigue, or decreased blood pressure, tend to be mild.
 Plus, with these tips, you can likely avoid them altogether.

 It should come as no surprise that your CBD quality can significantly impact its effects, both positive and negative.
 This is why it’s essential to buy from a legit vendor.
 Reputable vendors mean those who put people before profits.
 They use ethically-sourced, GMO-and-pesticide-free, natural, vegan ingredients with no chemicals or synthetics.
 They should also be Good Manufacturing Practices (GMP) certified and have a Certificate of Analysis (COA) displayed on-site or online.
 The COA indicates the products have been lab-tested by a third party.